Published: 2026-05-04

 Zero Trust Architecture

 CSA’s Zero Trust Guidance for Achieving Operational Resilience and its extensive Zero Trust research catalog provide the reference architecture for implementing these principles in enterprise environments.
 The specific challenge posed by agentic AI is extending zero trust’s identity-verification and access-control mechanisms to non-human identities that operate autonomously, at machine speed, and potentially across hundreds of external integrations.
 The Five Eyes guidance’s identity management requirements — cryptographic agent identity, short-lived credentials, encrypted inter-agent communication — are precisely the technical instantiations of zero trust principles needed for agentic deployments [1].
+ATF is the framework that operationalizes those instantiations specifically for autonomous AI agents, and AARM is the runtime layer that enforces them at the moment of action.

 The Governance Imperative